How to Present Yourself as a Great Tutor on a Resume

 Do you prefer to communicate with parents/guardians?
 Or maybe go over the students’ homework assignments big times?

-Don’t humble about the things you are good at, instead, outline that on your resume.
+Don’t be humble about the things you are good at, instead, outline that on your resume.
 Say, if you encourage critical thinking in a way that leads to progressive learning, let it jump out of the page.
 Know the inside-outs of tutor responsibilities resume examples before diving in.

 You can also check out teacher resume tips.